Skip to content

 Do moles hibernate?

 No. Moles are active year-round in Washington State.
 During colder months, they dig deeper tunnels below the frost line but keep feeding and tunnelling.
-That's why Got Moles offers year-round protection through the TMCP.
+That is why Got Moles offers year-round protection through the Total Mole Control Program.

 How do I know if I have moles or voles?

 Moles create raised ridges and volcano-shaped mounds.
 They eat earthworms, not plants.
 Voles create small round holes and eat plant roots and bark.
-If you see soil mounds with no visible entry hole, you've likely got moles.
+If you see soil mounds with no visible entry hole, you have likely got moles.
+See our full guide: mole vs vole vs gopher identification.

 Can moles come back after treatment?

 Yes.
 When one mole is removed, the empty territory can be claimed by neighboring moles.
 Re-invasion is common within 3-12 months.
-That's why Got Moles built the Total Mole Control Program.
+See why moles keep coming back for the biology of reinvasion.
+That is why Got Moles built the Total Mole Control Program.

 How many moles are usually in one yard?